____________________

 Session 4 | Mythos: teaching and interpreting allegorically

 If all knowledge is divine, and the higher wisdom is unsayable, then special techniques are required in the teaching.
 Allegory has the power to show what cannot be said.
 In his Republic, Plato used allegory explicitly to this purpose.
-But the purpose in telling/retelling fables of the afterlife is never entirely clear.
-We consider some Platonic myths that have power affinities with later Christian teachings on the immortal soul.
+But his purpose in telling/retelling fables of the afterlife has been interpreted in different ways.
+We consider some Platonic myths that have powerful affinities with later Christian teachings on the immortal soul.
 Then we consider how allegorical interpretation of scripture was used by the early Church fathers to bring Platonic teachings into the doctrinal mainstream.

 Further Reading